Osedax: Sexual dimorphism

+Interestingly, Osedax priapus lack the frequently observed male dwarfism.
+Males live freely and compete for space and food with females.
+Being larger, they produce and carry more sperm.
+However, sexual size dimorphism is still observed in O. priapus: most males are one-third the volume of females.

 Reproduction

+Discoveries

-Female Osedax worms have been observed spawning both in the wild and in laboratory aquaria (Rouse et al., 2009).
+Female Osedax worms have been observed spawning both in the wild and in laboratory aquaria.
 Osedax rubiplumus can spawn hundreds of oocytes at a time.
-They are already fertilized when they're released from the female worm.
+They are already fertilized when they are released from the female worm.
 The worms' endosymbionts, species of bacteria in the order Oceanospirillales, were not observed in the spawned oocytes, which suggests that they are acquired after the worms settle on the bones.
 In the adult, the bacteria are localised in the root-like structures that grow into the whale bone.
 This worm appears to be highly fecund and reproduces continuously.
 This may help explain why Osedax is such a diverse genus, despite the rarity of whale falls in the ocean.

 Male Osedax are microscopic dwarfs that live as "harems" inside the lumen of the gelatinous tube that surrounds each female.
 An individual female can house hundreds of these males in her tube.

 Following its discovery in 2002 by researchers at the Monterey Bay Aquarium Research Institute, the genus was announced in Science in 2004.

 In late 2005, an experiment by Swedish marine biologists resulted in the discovery of a species of the worm in the North Sea off the west coast of Sweden.
 In the experiment, a minke whale carcass that had been washed ashore had been sunk to a depth of 120 m and monitored for several months.
 Biologists were surprised to find that, unlike the previous discoveries, the new species, colloquially known as "bone-eating snot flower" after its scientific name (Osedax mucofloris), lived in relatively shallow waters.

 In November 2009, researchers reported finding as many as 15 species of boneworms living in Monterey Bay on the California coast.

+Sex determination

+Annelid sex is typically determined by genetic factors, however models of environmental sex determination have been proposed for Osedax, in which larvae that settle on bones mature into females, while larvae that settle on female Osedax do not fully develop and mature into males.
+Osedax japonicus in particular has showcased an environmental form of sex determination.